-- Bruise or tenderness at the site of injection. - An increase in your pain this should only last a few days.
+- Bruise or tenderness at the site of injection.

-Rare risks - these depend on the injection site

-- No improvement in pain.
+- Headache.

+- Nausea.

-- Prolonged increase in pain after the procedure.
+- An increase or no change in your pain for the first few days.

+- Numbness in your arms or legs.

+Rare risks

 - Bleeding.

 - Infection.

+- Shooting pains like electric shocks.

+- A prolonged increase in pain after the procedure.

+- Collapse.

-- Injury to nerves either temporary or permanent.
+- Nerve injury which can be temporary or permanent.

-- Anaphylaxis severe allergic reaction to drugs.
+- Restriction in blood supply to the spinal cord.

+- Paralysis.

 - Convulsions.

-- Spinal cord damage.

-- Stroke.
+- Allergic reaction.

-- Cardiac arrest.
+- Stroke. - Cardiac arrest.

-If you experience any of these rare risks, please contact the Pain Management Helpline on 01384 244735, your GP or in an emergency dial 999.
+If you experience any of these rare risks after the procedure, please contact the Pain Management Helpline on 01384 244735, your GP or in an emergency dial 999.

-Steroid-related issues
+Steroid-related risks

-Compared to regular steroid use, the steroid injection used for pain procedures is associated with minimal side effects, however:
+Compared to regular steroid use the steroid injection used for pain procedures is associated with very few side effects, however: